 - b.
 Breast feeding support, supplies, and counseling.
-One breast pump will be covered per pregnancy under this benefit. - c.
+One breast pump will be covered per pregnancy under this benefit.

+- c.
 Gestational diabetes screening.

 - d.
-Preventive prenatal care. - 8.
-Preventive services for certain high-risk populations as determined by your physician, based on clinical expertise.
+Preventive prenatal care.

+8. Preventive services for certain high-risk populations as determined by your physician, based on clinical expertise.

 This list of preventive care services is not exhaustive.
-Preventive tests and screenings with a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), or those supported by the Health Resources and Services Administration (HRSA) will be covered with no copayment and will not apply to the calendar year deductible.
+Preventive tests and screenings with a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), or those supported by the Health Resources and Services Administration (HRSA) will be covered with no copayment.